-Temperature and humidity are indeed crucial.
-Even more important is that whatever temperature and humidity is present, that it not vary during the day: cool in morning, hot by 11 am.
+Temperature and humidity are indeed crucial, especially humidity.
+Even more important is that whatever temperature and humidity is present in the work area, that it not vary during the day: cool in morning, hot by 11 am.
 Hotter by 2 pm.